 Prestongrange Heritage Museum Feasibility Study Outcomes The Trust is developing plans for just such a visitor attraction that offers a permanent and appropriate memorial that will better preserve and interpret the Battle, and tells the story of Prestonpans as context to the Battle itself.
-As part of that development RGA Consultants have assessed the feasibility of the project to define its potential audience size, mix of facilities and overall operational costs.
+As part of that development RGA Consultants and Barker Langham have assessed the feasibility of the project to define its potential audience size, mix of facilities and overall operational costs.
 Prestonpans is located on the south coast of the Firth of Forth, approximately ten miles east of Edinburgh, near the A1 corridor linking the North East of England with Scotland.
-It has a population of 7,153.
-Historically a mining town, there is currently very little industry, resulting in a stagnant economy for the last forty years.
+It has a population of 7,620.
+Historically a mining town, there is currently very little industry, resulting in a stagnant economy for the last fifty years.
 As a result of the economic difficulties since the last study, unemployment in the Ward of Prestonpans West has grown from 3.9 to 9.6% and is by far the highest in East Lothian.
 Opportunities to create jobs and deliver tourism potential are a high priority in the area.
 Prestonpans also has a high proportion of vulnerable social groups.
 This project has the potential to provide a positive social and economic influence on the area.
 The market area for the project also has a high proportion of affluent individuals who have the ability to make a positive contribution to the sustainability of the project.
 Overall, the feasibility study stressed that a new visitor centre in East Lothian is financially viable - assuming that the Trust creates something vibrant and new, and flexible enough to generate income from commercial activities.
-On that basis, the proposed centre will be designed as a dynamic , flexible, multifunctional facility that will maximise revenue generation.
+On that basis, the proposed centre will be designed as a dynamic, flexible, multifunctional facility that will maximise revenue generation.
 Partnerships, joint marketing and cross ticketing will be adopted for maximum visitor reach.
-Based on the study outcomes the core visitor attraction would provide seventeen jobs and bring over 87,000 visitors a year from outside East Lothian.
-The Trust believes there is the potential to attract up to 120 - 150,000 users as and when the Heritage Museum site is developed to its fullest potential.
+Based on the study outcomes the core visitor attraction would directly provide fourteen jobs and bring up to 80,000 visitors a year as and when the Heritage Museum site is developed to its fullest potential.
+The benefit to the local community is estimated at £5m pa.